07961 370 713

 I speak fluent French, German and Spanish and have dual US citizenship.

-Starring John Hurt, I directed and wrote this drama documentary about the forbidden love of the WW1 poets – Sassoon, Owen and Graves - based on their diaries and letters.
+Starring John Hurt, I directed and wrote this drama documentary about WW1 poets.
+At the heart of the film is the story of Sassoon and Owen’s forbidden love affair, told through their passionate correspondence.
 John Hurt plays Sassoon in the 1960s, in the twilight years of his life.
-He provides the backbone to the film as we flash back to his younger self – also featuring Morgan Watkins (The Hour), Matthew Beard (The Imitation Game, An Education) and Joe Claflin (Game of Thrones).
+He is haunted by his experiences in the trenches and cannot overcome the grief of losing the love of his life.
+He provides the backbone to the film as we flash back with him to his younger self – played by Morgan Watkins (The Hour).
+Wilfred Owen is played by Matthew Beard (The Imitation Game, One Day and An Education) and Robert Graves is played by Joe Claflin (Game of Thrones).

 KIGALI GENOCIDE MUSEUM - SUNDOG PICTURES

-A series of short10’ films comissioned by the Genocide Museum in Kigali, Rwanda, for their permanent exhibition.
+A series of short 10’ films comissioned by the Genocide Museum in Kigali, Rwanda, for their permanent exhibition.
 The films present the historical context of the genocide and give a voice to its survivors.
-Seen by over three million visitors so far.

 I directed a series of interstitial films for C4’s Remembrance season.
 Each featured a well-known actor reading war poetry - Sean Bean, Gemma Arterton, Stephen Graham and Sophie Okonedo.
 John Hay - commissioning editor for Channel 4 – “Jenny more than delivered.
 The shorts are subtle, modern, beautiful and powerful.
 They've got us all excited again about what short content can do."